 Alexandria's BFP Assistance Program

 The City has instituted a cost reimbursement assistance program for property owners who decide to install BFPs.
-The program commences on July 1, 2018 and has been extended through December 31, 2019.
+The program began on July 1, 2018, and will continue into 2020, subject to available program funding..
 The City will reimburse an eligible property owner 50% of the total BFP installation cost, up to a maximum of $2,000.
 Qualifications for reimbursement include the following: